restorecommerce/chassis-srv/README.md

 #### Retry

-Failing endpoints can be retried with the retry mechanism.
+Failing endpoints retry calling with the retry mechanism.
 When providing multiple instances of the endpoint to the publisher, depending on the used load balancer, the retried endpoint is not the same instance.
 The retry number specifies the amount of additional attempts.

 ```js
 yield service.endpoint({}, {retry:3}),